jsjung00/Deep-Exploration/data/authors/default.md

 **About Me**

-I am a research scientist at Springtail.ai researching methods to improve transformer learning sample efficiency.
+I am a research scientist at Springtail.ai researching sample efficient learning methods for AI reasoning.

 While currently there is a lot of focus on scalability, I believe that true intelligence comes from learning to generalize under the constraint of limited samples and so am personally excited by sample efficient learning.